-Anne Boleyn failed to give Henry VIII a son.
-She paid with her life.
+She failed to give Henry VIII a son and paid with her life

 Image: Anne Boleyn by William Nelson Gardiner, © National Portrait Gallery, London

-His long marriage to Katherine of Aragon had produced only one surviving child, Princess Mary.
+Henry VIII’s long marriage to Katherine of Aragon had produced only one surviving child, Princess Mary.
+By the mid-1520s, Henry was becoming increasingly desperate for a legitimate son and heir to secure the future of the Tudor dynasty.

 Image: Henry VIII, © National Portrait Gallery, London